Juniper/juise/packaging/rpm/README.md

 * Simply run `./rpm.sh`

 This script should take care of all the necessary steps to build and package the .rpm files.
-After it is done, the files should be in the `output` directory.
+After it is done, the files should be in the `~/rpmbuild/RPMS` directory.

 Note that rpmbuild will create directories ~/rpmbuild/{BUILD,BUILDROOT,RPMS,SOURCES,SPECS,SRPMS}